-Driving up The Great Green Way you’ll cross the Tully River.
+Driving up The Tropical Coast you’ll cross the Tully River.
 Further on is the turn-off to Tully Heads and Hull Heads, two beachside villages approximately 25km from the highway.
 Both are located near Googara Beach and overlook the Family Group Islands with fishing the most popular activity.
 These quiet beach communities have accommodation with a campground, caravan park and tavern.

 Off the highway is the town of Tully.
 This major agricultural region employs many local and visiting backpackers to work in the local banana and sugarcane industries.
 Here you’ll see the giant Golden Gumboot which stands 7.9m tall to mark the record-breaking rainfall the town received in 1950.
 The town averages more than 4m of rain each year and celebrates it with the Golden Gumboot Festival.
 Climb inside the gumboot for a great view of Tully, its sugar mill and surrounding mountains.